 Steve was a people person, and people were naturally attracted to him.
 He once told me about the time he ran into the American actor Woody Harrelson in a Kona Town watering hole, where they hung out together for a few hours drinking shots and kibitzing.
 Steve said Woody pounded a lot of beers and shots, but that he was a happy drunk.

-Another famous American actor, Christina Ricci, also spent some tavern time with Steve one night, telling him among other things that she like having sex on coke.
-Steve said they drank together for several hours and that he kept hitting on her before she politely excused herself, saying she had to wake up early the next day.
+Another famous American actor, Christina Ricci, also spent some tavern time with Steve one night, telling him among other things that she liked having sex on coke.
+Steve said they drank together for several hours and that he kept hitting on her until she politely excused herself, saying she had to wake up early the next day.

 I didn't see Steve for a while after we first met.
 I was busy with my training, which was going surprisingly well.
-Dave had invited me to join him and Gary at a local gym in the morning at 4:45 A.M., and I was getting in some much-needed stationary cycling even before the sun came up.
+Dave had invited me to join him and Gary for some early morning workouts at a local gym, starting at 4:45 A.M., and I was getting in some much-needed stationary cycling before the sun came up.

 The truth is, perhaps I never wanted any of my goals and aspirations in life to pan out.
 Maybe I wanted to fail.
 My father once came up with the idea of having a personalized license plate spelling the word FAILURE.
 How funny is that?
 For most people failure is a dirty word, exposing a deficient lack of success.
 While we can learn from our defeats, most people prefer to lay their eggs privately rather than publicly.